Breakthrough/PySceneDetect/docs/download.md

 scenedetect version
 ```

 To get familiar with PySceneDetect, try running `scenedetect help`, or continue onwards to the [Getting Started: Basic Usage](examples/usage.md) section.
 If you encounter any runtime errors while running PySceneDetect, ensure that you have all the required dependencies listed in the System Requirements section above (again, you should be able to `import numpy` and `import cv2`).
-PySceneDetect is still beta software, so feel free to [report any bugs or share some feature requests/ideas](contributing.md) and help make PySceneDetect even better.
+If you encounter any issues or want to make a feature request, feel free to [report any bugs or share some feature requests/ideas](contributing.md) on the [issue tracker](https://github.com/Breakthrough/PySceneDetect/issues) and help make PySceneDetect even better.